Sieep-Coding/sieep-coding.github.io/src/pages/posts/houston.md

 As the home of [NASA’s Johnson Space Center](https://www.nasa.gov/johnson/), it's a paradise for space enthusiasts.

-Visitors can see real spacecraft, touch moon rocks, and learn about humanity’s journey beyond Earth.
+Visitors can walk inside real spacecraft, touch moon rocks, and learn about humanity’s journey beyond Earth.

 It’s a place that truly inspires curiosity and ambition, reminding us of Houston’s integral role in space exploration.